 We’ve only just scratched the surface at all of the different terpenes that are found in nature and in cannabis.
 As you can tell, they all either have similar or vastly different characteristics which can greatly affect the way that they interact with the body.

 Scientists used to believe that terpenes only influenced the body through olfactory processing.
 It was easy to make that assumption since aromas are known to have an indirect effect on mood.
 Therefore, terpenes were thought to trigger olfactory sensations, thus affecting emotions.

 While olfactory sensations may play a part in terpenes effect on our body and mind, it is now believed that terpenes directly modulate the behavior of brain cells.
 We’ve also discovered that this modulating effect is enhanced with the help of cannabinoids.
 The synergistic amplification of terpenoids and cannabinoids working together is referred to as the entourage effect.

-terpenes and the entourage effect
+the entourage effect